sarahc-dev/tdd-js-notes-app/README.md

 ### Frontend

 I began using create-next-app to set up the client folder using Next.js, TypeScript and TailwindCSS.
 I set up Cypress and started with my first e2e test to add a todo.
-With this failing test I dipped out create unit tests and test drive the TodoForm and TodoList components before putting these together and seeing the e2e test pass.
+With this failing test I dipped out create component tests and test drive the TodoForm and TodoList components before putting these together and seeing the e2e test pass.

 On implementing the functionality to mark a todo as complete, I decided to put the todos state and the functions that affect this state into a custom hook.
 This led me to trying to unit test the hook and coming across various problems around conflicting typescript types between jest and cypress.
-I have resolved this by moving the component tests into the cypress folder.
+Upon further research, again there is an argument not to unit test the custom hook itself, but run them as part of integration tests.
+In my hook, there is very little business logic, it is more a means of interacting with the api and by the time I have mocked fetch there is little left to test.